taig/babel/README.md

 ### Defining translations in HOCON files

-For each language a separate file must be created in the `resources/babel` folder and the name of the `Locale` as filename.
+For each language a separate file must be created in the `resources` folder and the name of the `Locale` as filename.
+It is recommended to create a subdirectory for your language files, in the examples below we picked `babel`.

 `resources/babel/en.conf`